lertrel/goforit/README.md

 	Why?

-	Though quite rarely but some kind of functions are easier to be written in JavaScript.
+	Though quite rarely but some kind of COMMON functions are easier to be written in JavaScript.

-	For exampels $SUM(), since Go is a type-safe language, so to write $SUM() that support both int/float and returning int or float depending on the given parameters in Go will be too complex comparing to its benefit, but writting this kind of function in JavaScript is pretty easy as JavaScript has no explicit type.
+	For examples $SUM(), since Go is a type-safe language, so to write $SUM() that support both int/float and returning int or float depending on the given parameters in Go will be too complex comparing to its benefit, but writting this kind of function in JavaScript is pretty easy as JavaScript has no explicit type.

 	Some functions are a wrapper of JavaScript existing functions like Math.*, etc. so they are provided as interim solutions before having their built-in functions counterparts.

+	Lastly rich set of pre-defined functions would save developers/specialists/users times for creating common stuff so they can utilize their time to develop business specific logic instead.

 	How?